 - Do I ever need to compare plans again once I choose an Advantage Plan?

 YES!
 We cannot stress this enough – Medicare Advantage plans can and DO change their networks, formularies, and cost sharing figures each year.
 NEVER SET IT AND FORGET IT!
 You could end up spending thousands more over the years on your healthcare by not comparing your options during each Annual Enrollment Period.

 Remember from Medicare 101 that Medicare Part D refers to Prescription Drug Plans that you purchase as an add-on to Original Medicare (or sometimes Medicare Advantage, if not included) to help with the cost of your prescription medications.
 There is no other portion of Original Medicare that provides any coverage for Prescription Drugs that you pick up from a Retail Pharmacy.

 How it Works

 The good news is, chances are you’re going to find one that works with your personal situation.
-The bad news is – THEY CHANGE EVERY SINGLE YEAR!
-A drug that may be covered very well for you on one plan in 2020 may not cover that drug at all in 2021.
-The $26 premium you enjoyed one year might shoot up to $58 the next.
 They are gracious enough to send you an Annual Notice of Change each Fall, but if you miss it, you may be spending way more than you should on medications come January 1st.

 Of course, you have the Initial Enrollment Period when you first sign up for Original Medicare.
 At the time you select your Medicare Supplement plan, Bill Gardner, The Medicare Guy, will do a personalized analysis of your prescription drugs so you can be sure you’re starting your Medicare journey in the driver seat.